TFDL

 The reason you request an alternate arrangement, and any supporting documentation put forward needs to reflect your situation accurately.
 The documentation is meant to begin a conversation with your instructor.
 If you are considering falsifying documentation for a missed assessment, this is a signal to have a more honest conversation with your course instructor or a faculty advisor so you can find support for your situation.

-Falsification of any supporting documentation will be taken very seriously and may result in disciplinary action through the Student Non-Academic Misconduct policy
+Falsification of any documentation can result in disciplinary action through the applicable university policies.

 Faculty and staff FAQs